Blockchain Reducing Carbon Footprints

 It means the level is now 36% higher than the highest level recorded in the last 400,000 years.
 Therefore, it is essential to evaluate carbon emission to save the climate while reducing pollution.

 - Every month, representatives manually record the reading from the meters to calculate the total energy consumption or direct emissions.

 - Further, a representative multiplies the meter’s reading with the area’s conversion factor to determine the carbon footprints (CF).

 - The CF value is then added to the spreadsheet file, containing previous month’s records.

-- Lastly, the carbon footprints value of the year are calculated to get the total emission of carbon produced by the organization.
+- Lastly, the yearly value of carbon footprints are calculated manually to get the total emission of carbon produced by the organization.

-From the above information, what we infer is that evaluating the carbon footprint is a complicated and time-consuming task.
+From the above information, what we infer is that evaluating the carbon footprints is a complicated and time-consuming task.
 Also, the data is not reliable and anyone can easily manipulate it.

-For more understanding, let’s discuss the problems faced by the organization while calculating carbon footprint manually:
+What are the problems faced by the organization while calculating carbon footprints manually?

-- Manual inputs: Nowadays, measuring carbon footprints is a manual process.
-From recording the meter’s value to finding the total carbon emission, adding it to the sheet and preparing its annual report.
+Nowadays, measuring carbon footprints is a manual process.
+From recording the meter’s value to finding the total carbon emission, adding it to the records sheet and preparing its annual report, everything is done manually.
 Due to human intervention at every step, it increases the chances of errors.

-- Expensive calculation methods: The manual calculation of greenhouse emissions involve too many intermediaries, adding high cost to the system.
+The manual calculation of greenhouse emissions involves too many intermediaries, adding high cost to the system.
 It also has the risk of inaccuracy.